-- 1. posting slurs or rumors or other disparaging remarks about a student or school staff member on a web site or on weblog; - 2. sending e-mail or instant messages that are mean or threatening, or so numerous as to drive up the victim's cell phone bill;

-- 3. using a camera phone to take and send embarrassing photographs/recordings of students or school staff members or post these images on video sharing sites such as YouTube; - 4. posting misleading or fake photographs of students or school staff members on web sites.
+- 1. posting slurs or rumors or other disparaging remarks about a student or school staff member on a website or on weblog; - 2. sending e-mail or instant messages that are mean or threatening, or so numerous as to drive up the victim's cell phone bill; - 3. using a camera phone to take and send embarrassing photographs/recordings of students or school staff members or post these images on video sharing sites such as YouTube; - 4. posting misleading or fake photographs of students or school staff members on websites.

-To the extent permitted by the First Amendment, instances of cyber-bullying off school grounds that disrupt the school environment or interfere with the learning process will be considered violations of the Student Code of Conduct.
+To the extent permitted by the First Amendment, instances of cyberbullying off school grounds that disrupt the school environment or interfere with the learning process will be considered violations of the Student Code of Conduct.

 - H. Students are expected to abide by the following generally-accepted rules of network etiquette: - 1.
 Be polite, courteous, and respectful in your messages to others.
 Use language appropriate to school situations in any communications made through the Network.
 Do not use obscene, profane, lewd, vulgar, rude, inflammatory, sexually explicit, defamatory, threatening, abusive or disrespectful language in communications through the Network (including, but not limited to, public messages, private messages, and material posted on web pages). - 2.
 Do not engage in personal attacks, including prejudicial or discriminatory attacks. - 3.
 Do not harass another person.
 Harassment is persistently acting in a manner that distressed or annoys another person.
-If a student is told by a person to stop sending him/her messages, the student must stop. - 4.
+If a student is told by a person to stop sending the person messages, the student must stop. - 4.
 Do not post information that, if acted upon, could cause damage or a danger of disruption. - 5.
 Never reveal names, addresses, phone numbers, or passwords of yourself or other students, family members, teachers, administrators, or other staff members while communicating on the Internet.
-This prohibition includes, but is not limited to, disclosing personal identification information on commercial web sites. - 6.
+This prohibition includes, but is not limited to, disclosing personal identification information on commercial websites. - 6.
 Do not transmit pictures or other information that could be used to establish your identity without prior approval of a teacher. - 7.
-Never agree to get together with someone you "meet" on-line without parent approval and participation. - 8.
-Check email frequently and diligently delete old mail on a regular basis from the personal mail directory to avoid excessive use of the electronic mail disk space. - 9.
-Students should promptly disclose to their teacher or other school employee any message they receive that is inappropriate or makes them feel uncomfortable, especially any e-mail that contains pornography.
-Students should not delete such messages until instructed to do so by a staff member.
+Never agree to get together with someone you "meet" online without parent approval and participation. - 8.
+Check email frequently and diligently delete old mail on a regular basis from the personal mail directory to avoid excessive use of the electronic mail disk space.